Amid the excitement of the Apollo 11 Moon

 of the sunset with the L4, 5, and 6 filters which when combined

 provide an image with reasonable color fidelity.
-The original
+The preliminary

-images, including the green (L5) filtered image seen
+JPEG images used, including the green (L5) filtered image, can

-here, caught half the inner twilight glow, with the right
+here.
+They captured half the inner twilight glow, with the

-edge of the frame just catching the setting Sun.
-I first registered
+right edge of the frame just catching the setting Sun.
+I first

-the Sun, which moved between the exposures, and the inner glows
+registered the Sun, which moved between the exposures, and the

-to the green image and obtained a plausable looking match in all
+inner glows to the green image and obtained a plausable looking

-'filled in' the narrow middle strip of missing data.
-This supercedes
+I then artistically 'filled in' the narrow middle strip of missing

-The succesful part of the recent European Mars mission, the European Space Agency 'Mars Express' spacecraft, carries a high quality multispectral camera which promises a rich harvest of pseudo color Mars images in the coming years.
+The European Space Agency 'Mars Express' spacecraft carries a high quality multispectral camera which has returned many excellent color Mars images.
 This color image of the Gusev landing site region as been adjusted from the garish original release seen here. to more closely match the probable colors, in the overexposed fashion one might see through a super telescope or visually from orbit.
 The dark regions which appear blue or even green in some images are exposed dark gray basaltic rock, which when particularly free of dust often appears a dark neutral gray.
 Another newer version of a color balance resembling the 'ground view' of the colors of the surface seen by the 'Spirit' rover can be seen here.
 252K

 This oblique view of Olympus Mons was altered by 'bending' the image to suggest the curvature of the horizon of Mars, and the gray scale image was 'colorised' to roughly approximate natural color.
 124K